ucan-wg/spec/README.md

 An agent discharging a capability MUST verify that the outermost `aud` field _matches its own DID._ If they do not match, the associated action MUST NOT be performed.
 This is REQUIRED in order to prevent the misuse of UCANs in an unintended context.

 The following UCAN fragment would be valid to dischange as `did:key:zH3C2AVvLMv6gmMNam3uVAjZpfkcJCwDwnZn6z3wXmqPV`.
-The agent with DID `did:key:z6MkiTBz1ymuepAQ4HEHYSF1H8quG5GLVVQR3djdX3mDooWp` MUST NOT accept this UCAN.
+Any other agent  MUST NOT accept this UCAN.
+For example, `did:key:z6MkiTBz1ymuepAQ4HEHYSF1H8quG5GLVVQR3djdX3mDooWp` MUST NOT discharge it.

 ``` js
 {